 Generally a 6ft leash is a good length dog leash for running and I like to run with this leash length compared to shorter leashes.

 A 6ft leash gives me enough space to run near my parents without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
 It’s also the maximum leash length stated in many park’s leash laws.
+If you have a longer leash then it is more likely to get under your feet or drag on the ground when your dog runs closer to you.

 Consider a specific dog running harness and leash for running a dog that likes to pull